-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is important that your doctor check your progress at regular visits to allow changes in your dose and to check for any unwanted effects.
+It is very important that your doctor check your progress at regular visits to allow changes in your dose and to check for any unwanted effects.

 Some people who have used this medicine had unusual changes in their behavior.
-Talk with your doctor right away if you start having problems with gambling or an increased interest in sex while using this medicine.
+Talk with your doctor right away if you start having unusual urges, such as gambling urges, binge or compulsive eating, compulsive shopping, or sexual urges while using this medicine.

 Drinking alcoholic beverages while taking this medicine may cause increased side effects, such as circulation problems, dizziness, lightheadedness, fainting, or confusion.
 Do not drink alcoholic beverages while you are taking this medicine.

-This medicine may cause some people to become dizzy, confused, or lightheaded, or to have blurred vision or trouble concentrating.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert or able to see well.
-If these reactions are especially bothersome, check with your doctor.
+This medicine may cause some people to become dizzy, drowsy, or lightheaded, or to have blurred vision or trouble concentrating.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

-Patients with Parkinson's disease must be careful not to overdo physical activities when their condition improves and body movements become easier since injuries resulting from falls may occur.
+Patients with Parkinson's disease must be careful not to overdo physical activities when their condition improves and body movements become easier, since injuries resulting from falls may occur.
 Such activities must be gradually increased to give your body time to adjust to a change in balance, circulation, and coordination.

-Check with your doctor right away if you are having convulsions (seizures); difficulty with breathing; a fast heartbeat; a high fever; high or low blood pressure; increased sweating; loss of bladder control; severe muscle stiffness; unusually pale skin; or tiredness.
+Check with your doctor right away if you are having convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 If you are using this medicine for Parkinson's disease, do not stop taking this medicine suddenly without first checking with your doctor.
-Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
+Your doctor may want you to slowly reduce the amount you are using before stopping it completely.

 If your Parkinson's symptoms do not improve within a few days, if they become worse, or if this medicine appears less effective after a few weeks, check with your doctor.